Earth–Moon–Earth communication: History

 It was not until the close of World War II, however, that techniques specifically intended for the purpose of bouncing radar waves off the moon to demonstrate their potential use in defense, communication, and radar astronomy were developed.
 The first successful attempt was carried out at Fort Monmouth, New Jersey, on January 10, 1946, by a group code-named Project Diana, headed by John H. DeWitt.
 It was followed less than a month later, on February 6, 1946, by a second successful attempt, by a Hungarian group led by Zoltán Bay.
 The Communication Moon Relay project that followed led to more practical uses, including a teletype link between the naval base at Pearl Harbor, Hawaii and United States Navy headquarters in Washington, D.C.
-In the days before communications satellites, a link free of the vagaries of ionospheric propagation was revolutionary.
+In the days before communications satellites, a link free of the volatility and problems of ionospheric propagation was revolutionary.

 The development of communication satellites in the 1960s made this technique obsolete.
 However, radio amateurs took up EME communication as a hobby; the first amateur radio moon bounce communication took place in 1953, and amateurs worldwide still use the technique.
 Radio ham Ray Noughton (VK3ATN) of Birchip, Victoria, Australia accomplished Australia's first moon bounce with a home-built 250 m wide, 30 m antenna with a 100 watt signal in 1970.
 (NASA scientists, having had ridiculed his DIY project, claiming that at least a kilowatt would be required, invited him to the U.S., all expenses paid, to learn from his grassroots engineering.
 Naughton later became involved in Australia's first satellite, Australis-OSCAR 5).

 The effect has even been put to artistic use.
 Composer Pauline Oliveros used moonbounce in her 1987 work Echoes from the Moon, and in 2024 German musician Hainbach experimented with moonbounce and created an audio plug-in to reproduce the effect.